-As shown in Table 3, the material drivers of changes in the projected pro forma Common Equity Tier 1 ratio include projected positive pre-provision net revenue offset by provision expense, other losses, which include the market shock and counterparty default, the mandated Dodd Frank capital actions and a decline in other comprehensive income.
+As shown in Table 3, the material drivers of changes in the projected pro forma Common Equity Tier 1 ratio include projected positive pre-provision net revenue offset by provision expense, other losses, which include the market shock and counterparty default, as well as the mandated Dodd Frank capital actions and a decline in other comprehensive income.
 Risk-weighted assets decline over the nine quarter test horizon due primarily to a decline in loan balances as a result of charge-offs and weakened loan demand.

-As shown in Table 2, the pro forma Tier 1 and Total risk-based capital ratios were projected to decline by 40 basis points (bps) and 10bps, respectively, by the end of the nine quarter test horizon due to changes in the level of Common Equity Tier 1 and the amortization of regulatory capital instruments.
+As shown in Table 2, the pro forma Tier 1 and Total risk-based capital ratios were projected to decline by 290 basis points (bps) and 260bps, respectively, by the end of the nine quarter test horizon due to changes in the level of Common Equity Tier 1 and the amortization of regulatory capital instruments.
 All three of the risk-based capital ratios were affected by a decrease in risk-weighted assets mainly driven by the decline in loan balances.
-The 40bps decrease in the projected pro forma Tier 1 leverage ratio was due to lower ending Tier 1 capital.
-The supplementary leverage ratio is new to the 2017 exam and remains well above the 3% regulatory minimum.
+The 220bps decrease in the projected pro forma Tier 1 leverage ratio was due to lower ending Tier 1 capital.
+The supplementary leverage ratio also remains well above the 3% regulatory minimum.

-As shown in Table 4, for the nine quarter test horizon we estimated a cumulative pro forma net loss before taxes of \$17.1 billion.
+As shown in Table 4, for the nine quarter test horizon we projected a cumulative pro forma net loss before taxes of \$31.0 billion.